 Washing your laundry in cold water can save money.
 Also, heat can break down dyes in the clothes and cause shrinkage.
 Thus, by washing clothes in cold water, colours last longer and clothes retain their size and shape.

 Dripping taps could waste enough hot water to fill 69 bathtubs every year!
-It advisable to make sure the taps are not leaking.
+It is advisable to make sure the taps are not leaking.
 If need be, you might have to use the services of a plumber.

 Running Appliances at Non Peak Times

 Depending on where you live, there are peak charges for using the electricity at certain times of the day compared to evening hours or weekends.
-Using your appliances such as the washing machine, dryer as well as dishwasher at non-peak times will save you money on your electrical bill!
+Using your appliances such as the washing machine, dryer, as well as dishwasher at non-peak times, will save you money on your electrical bill!

 Helpful Homeowner References: